Joshua-A-McGinnis/Joshua-A-McGinnis/README.md

 ### Welcome to my personal minisite!
 (Last Update: August 2023)

 Here is a bit about me.
 I graduated with my PhD from Drexel University in the Spring of 2023.
 My advisor was J. Douglas Wright.
-I am currently a AMCS Postdoc at the University of Pennsylvania.
+I am currently an AMCS Postdoc at the University of Pennsylvania working with Yoichiro Mori and Joshua Plotkin.
 I love learning and problem solving, and I also enjoy collaborating as well as teaching the things I have learned.
 My research as a PhD student involved proving things about waves travelling through lattices made of "random" material.
 If you want to know a bit more about my research, see the papers listed below, or you can have a look at my research statement located in this repository.
 For an even briefer introductory account, see the following link: